ypshiga/ypshiga.github.io/_pages/about.md

 My teaching
 ======
 I have a passion for teaching and have taught various age groups from elementary aged children to undergraduates to grandparents.
-Most recently I am teaching _Atmospheric Pollution_ METR 113 in the Meteorology and Climate Science Department at [SJSU](https://www.sjsu.edu/meteorology/){:target="_blank_"}.
+Most recently I taught _Atmospheric Pollution_ METR 113 in the Meteorology and Climate Science Department at [SJSU](https://www.sjsu.edu/meteorology/){:target="_blank_"}.
 I have also taught _Sustainability Challenges and Transitions_ for first year undergraduates and guest lectured for _Solving Climate Change_ a continuing studies course.
 I approach teaching as a way to engage learners in an experience that stimulates critical thinking.